OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 After you've completed these steps, you should the two new buttons when you compose a new message in Outlook: **Insert gist** and **Insert default gist**.

 ## TODO - Implement a first-run experience

+Implement a first-run experience to collect information from the user

 In this add-in, we will ask the user to provide their GitHub URL, and then choose one of their existing gists to be the default gist.
 We'll implement this as a settings dialog for the add-in.